Itinerary I - 13 Days

 Excursions to the Galapagos Islands for cruise options, itineraries,

-dates, rates and ship specifications.)
+dates, rates and ship specifications.
 (B)

-Cruising the enchanted Galapagos Islands (B, L, D Daily)
+Day Ten to Day Twelve: Galapagos Cruise Cruising the enchanted Galapagos Islands (B, L, D Daily)

-Return flight to Quito and transfer to your selected hotel.
+Day Thirteen: Galapagos Islands Quito Return flight to Quito and transfer to your selected hotel.
+You can remain in the airport for your connecting flight home.
 (B)

-Rainforests.
+your trip to the Peruvian or Ecuadorian Rainforests.
 And don't forget to check out EcoAdventures' optional archaeological

 tour extensions to the Plains